ndhu410421304/VRDL2019FALL-Instance-Segmentation/README.md

 #### Note: above part from detectron2's repository ####

+* You can view my detectron2 directory to see how to locate file correctly.
+Can ignore the file not mention in following.

 ## Dataset Preparation
 You may need to put the annotation file in root directory:
 ```